Daphne Yarram

 Daphne was a foundation member and elected to the National Congress of Australia’s First Peoples Board for three terms, which has been developed over a number of years to be the representative body to support the voice and aspirations of Aboriginal and Torres Strait Islander people across Australia.

-She is passionate about developing programs to support Indigenous children, young people and women build their self-esteem and confidence, and assist them in reclaiming, embracing, understanding and being proud of their cultural identity.
+She is passionate about developing programs to support Aboriginal children, young people and women build their self-esteem and confidence, and assist them in reclaiming, embracing, understanding and being proud of their cultural identity.
 Through her work and practice, she implements these principles on a daily basis.